Indigestion (Dyspepsia)

 • feeling full too soon while eating a meal

-• feeling uncomfortably full after eating a meal
+• feeling uncomfortably full after eating a small amount of food

-Sometimes digestive tract diseases such as peptic ulcer disease, gastritis, and stomach cancer cause chronic indigestion.
+Sometimes digestive tract diseases such as peptic ulcers, gastritis, and stomach cancer cause chronic indigestion.
 However, most often doctors do not know what causes chronic indigestion.
 Chronic indigestion without a health problem or digestive tract disease that could explain symptoms is called functional dyspepsia.

 How common is indigestion?

-Indigestion is a common condition, affecting about 1 in 4 people in the United States each year.1
+Indigestion is a common condition, affecting up to 20% of people in the United States each year.1

-You are more likely to get indigestion if you
+You are more likely to have indigestion if you

-In most cases, indigestion does not have complications, although it may affect your quality of life.
+In most cases, indigestion does not lead to health problems.
+However, having indigestion may affect your quality of life.

 References